-How to Choose the Right Font and Size for Cover Letters
+How to Choose the Best Font and Size for Cover Letters

 Be sure to make your font large enough so that the reader doesn't have to squint to read your letter, but not so large that your letter doesn't fit well on the page.